GMH-Code/SuperChocChip/README.md

 - Rendering deltas are done efficiently and limited to 60Hz.
 - The input and rendering modules can be swapped for your own creations.
 In theory, you can make a game run on almost any custom display and keypad.
 - Custom-built CHIP-8 and Super-CHIP system fonts, with all characters drawable.
-- Redefinable palette.
-This is currently only available in the PyGame renderer, not Curses.
+- Redefinable palettes, in both PyGame and Curses renderers.

 Notes
 -----